Frozen Shoulder: Cure, solution, physiotherapy or surgery?

 Muscle release - A variety of techniques can be considered depending on patient sensitivity.
 Some techniques are direct release, functional cupping, “ trigger point” release, or skin traction.

 Thank you for reading this far.
 Every physiotherapist has their own approach but I strongly suggest seeing one that listens to your concerns and tries to address it.
 Please avoid those that leaves you unattended or doesn’t show much interest in their work.
+New update:

 Do contact me on this website if you have any queries and all the best in your rehab journey!